-(n) Contributed Nonfinancial Assets
+(o) Contributed Nonfinancial Assets

 The Organization recognizes donated services if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not donated.
 The Organization utilizes volunteers during its annual fundraising campaign, and some individuals have donated significant amounts of time to the Organization.
-Donated services are recorded at the estimated fair value as an asset or expense and corresponding contribution in the financial statements.
-Donated services for the years ended May 31, 2023 and 2022 were \$550 and \$450, respectively.
+Donated services are recorded at the estimated fair value as an expense and corresponding contribution in the financial statements.
+Donated services for the years ended May 31, 2024 and 2023 were \$639 and \$550, respectively.

 Donated materials are recorded at their estimated fair value as an asset or expense and a corresponding contribution in the financial statements.
-There were no donated materials for the years ended May 31, 2023 and 2022.
+There were no donated materials for the years ended May 31, 2024 and 2023.